(888) 595-9101 Call For Pricing, Availability or to Schedule a Tour

 Alabama Senior Living

 Alabama is a state that provides the minimum care needed for its elderly citizens and may be best suited for retirees with a decent amount of retirement money.
-It is estimated that in 2020 it would cost Alabama Medicaid over $1 billion dollars a year just for bed space in nursing homes.
+It is estimated that it would cost Alabama Medicaid over $1 billion dollars a year just for bed space in nursing homes.

 There is a program called State Health Insurance Assistance Program (SHIP) which helps Alabama seniors get: